in28minutes/cloud.in28minutes.com/_posts-future/20200304-AWS-Solution-Architect-Associate.md

 - **Transfer acceleration**
 	- Enable fast, easy and secure transfers of files to and from your bucket

-## Amazon S3 Scenarios - Performance
+## Amazon S3 Certification and Interview Questions - Performance

 | Scenario | Solution  |
 |--|:--|